LordLean/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life

 ## WARNING - Game of Life simulation below is shown by black and white .gifs.
-Contrasting dark and light spaces may be unsuitable for epileptics.
+Contrasting dark and light spaces may be unsuitable for some.

 Python implementation of Conway's game of life.
 0-player game where evolution is determined by the population's seed.
 Animation is handled using Matplotlib.animation.FuncAnimation().